getify/cloud-sweeper/README.md

 Obviously, this is a work in progress.
 There's much to do.
 Help is definitely appreciated!

+## App Model

+Disclaimer: this may turn into a mobile app that may or may not eventually have some monetary model around it.
+Just be aware of that if you decide to participate in any way.

 ## License & Copyright

 The materials herein are all (c) 2016 Kyle Simpson.